rich-context-competition/rich-context-book-2019/06-The_AI2_Submission_at_the_Rich_Context_Competition/06-The_AI2_Submission_at_the_Rich_Context_Competition.md

 The linking model takes as input a dataset mention, its context, and one of the candidate datasets in the knowledge base, and outputs a binary label.
-We use a gradient boosted trees classifier using the XGBoost implementation.[^3] The model takes as input the following features:
+We use a gradient boosted trees classifier using the XGBoost<sup>3</sup>
+implementation.
+The model takes as input the following features:

 * prior probability of entity, estimated based on number of occurrences in the training set (float between 0 and 1)
 * prior probability of entity given mention, estimated based on number of occurrences in the training set (float between 0 and 1)